-Miss Agnes McConnell ran what the family called the “original and only dancing club in Ulster” in Railway Street from at least the late 1920s, if not earlier.
-Most of the McConnell siblings were involved in dancing, including Sam, who was born in 1911; Fred, who was born in 1915 and Pearl who was born in 1920.
+Agnes ran what the family called the “original and only dancing club in Ulster” in Railway Street from at least the late 1920s, if not earlier.
+Most of the McConnell siblings were involved in dancing, including Sam (b.1911), Fred (b.1915) and Pearl (b.1920).

 The children grew up in Harryville, a working class area of town that provided manpower for the local linen mill.
-Most of Miss Agnes McConnell’s aunts and uncles worked at the mill: her mother, Margaret was a spinner and her father, David, a fitter.
+Most of Agnes McConnell’s aunts and uncles worked at the mill — her mother, Margaret was a spinner and her father, David, a fitter.

 The McConnells appear at the 1929 Ballymena festival as ‘The Shamrock team,’ featuring Miss Pearl McConnell, younger sister of Agnes.
 Their performance was noted by adjudicator, Mr Denis Cuffe, as the finest he’d seen in a life-time.
 In subsequent years, the McConnell dancers were entered into competitions under the name of ‘Miss McConnell’s school.’

-Miss Sally McCarley, who later taught her cousin, Mrs Sadie Bell (née Kernohan) to dance, was instructed by Miss Agnes McConnell in the early 1930s.
-Although Sadie went on
+Sally McCarley, who later taught her cousin, Sadie Bell (née Kernohan), was instructed by Agnes McConnell in the early 1930s.
+Sadie, who set up the Seven Towers School of Irish dancing in 1950, also

-to perform with Miss Patricia Mulholland, her core training evolved from the McConnell line, and she remained friends with the McConnells when she set up the Seven Towers school of Irish dancing in 1950.
-She also travelled to Canada to help the McConnells teach the latest techniques in Irish dancing to their pupils.
+performed with Patricia Mulholland, but she remained friends with the McConnells (and later travelled to Canada to help the McConnells teach the latest techniques in Irish dancing to their pupils).

 The factories continued to serve as a backdrop to the dancing scene when the Braid Water Recreation club opened in 1946.
 The team met at the Mill canteen and competed at the first Festival of Britain during the summer months of 1951.
-The Braid Water Irish dancing team competed across Northern Ireland and England under the tuition of Mrs Close (née McConnell.)
+The Braid Water Irish dancing team competed across Northern Ireland and England under the tuition of Agnes.

 The Winnipeg connection